jim-minter/kafkanetes/README.md

 ## Notes

 * Known issue: with this setup, Kafka advertises itself using a non-qualified domain name, which means that it can only be accessed by clients in the same namespace.
+Further customisation to changed the announced domain name/port and/or use NodePorts to enable external access should be fairly straightforward.

 * The forthcoming Kubernetes ["Pet Set"](https://github.com/kubernetes/kubernetes/pull/18016) functionality should help normalise the templates for 3-pod ZooKeeper and 2-pod Kafka.